SuperZhangBin/mygit/readme.txt

 add some file
 Creating a new branch is quick.

-create a new Branch dev
+create a new Branch devssssssss

 Creating a new branch is quick AND simple.